broadinstitute/warp/pipelines/skylab/optimus/Optimus.changelog.md

 2020-07-21 (Date of Last Commit)

 * Changed the imports to relative imports to support Dockstore->Terra release
+* This version and all future versions have been scientifically validated on 10X 3' snRNAseq data for all supported references

 # optimus_v3.0.0
 2020-06-10 (Date of Last Commit)